Tyngsborough Bridge

-The Tyngsborough Bridge is a steel tied-arch bridge located in Tyngsborough, Massachusetts and carries Route 113 over the Merrimack River.
-With a span of 547 feet, it has the longest span of any steel rib through arch bridges in Massachusetts.
-It is also the 2nd oldest steel rib through arch bridge in the state.
-The bridge is center hinged and features pratt-type trussing.
+The Tyngsborough Bridge is a steel tied-arch bridge located in Tyngsborough, Massachusetts, and carries Route 113 over the Merrimack River.
+With a span of 547 ft, it has the longest span of any steel rib through arch bridges in Massachusetts.
+It is also the second-oldest steel rib through arch bridge in the state.
+The bridge is center hinged and features Pratt-type trussing.